Belal0066/Heap-Memory-Manager/lib_hmm/README.md

 The libhmm can be configured by modifying the following macros in `libhmm.h`:

-- `LOG_MODE`: Set to 1 to enable logging of allocation and deallocation operations
 - `ALIGNMENT`: Set the byte alignment for allocated memory (default is 8)
 - `PAGE_SIZE`: Set the size of memory pages requested from the system (default is 4096)
+- `LOG_MODE`: Make LOG_MODE uncommented to enable logging of allocation and deallocation operations (outputING file will be created and updating)

 ## Usage